google-marketing-solutions/web-performance-lab/speed_games/results_tool/README.md

 #### Metric: userTime.gpt-ad-request

-The `userTime.gpt-ad-request` is a custom metric which is used to measure the time to first ad request.
+`userTime.gpt-ad-request` is a custom metric which is used to measure the time to first ad request.
 It will be collected over the following code snippet:

 ```js